Applying for a Car Registration in Washington

 Although most drivers submit registration paperwork in person, you may be able to mail your application and fee payment to the DOL.
 You cannot obtain a new car registration online in Washington.

 WA DMV vehicle registration fees vary by where you live, vehicle weight, type of license plate and other factors.
-Learn more about how to pay car registration fees and get step-by-step information on applying for a car registration in our free in-depth guide.
+Learn more about paying car registration fees and get information on applying for a car registration in our free guide.